231sm/Reasoning_In_EE/README.md

 </p>

-🍎This repository is a official repository for $\texttt{OntoEvent}$ dataset and  $\texttt{OntoED}$  model, which has firstly proposed in a paper: [OntoED: Low-resource Event Detection with Ontology Embedding](https://arxiv.org/pdf/2105.10922.pdf), accepted by ACL 2021 main conference.
+🍎This repository is a official repository for **OntoEvent** dataset and **OntoED**  model, which has firstly proposed in a paper: [OntoED: Low-resource Event Detection with Ontology Embedding](https://arxiv.org/pdf/2105.10922.pdf), accepted by ACL 2021 main conference.

 # Brief Introduction
 OntoED is a model that resolves event detection under low-resource conditions.
 It models the relationship between event types through ontology embedding: it can transfer knowledge of high-resource event types to low-resource ones, and the unseen event type can establish connection with seen ones via event ontology.